yingweiwo

 Toxicity Summary

-The exact mechanism of action is unknown.
-Nitrofurazone inhibits several bacterial enzymes, especially those involved in the aerobic and anaerobic degradation of glucose and pyruvate.
-This activity is believed also to affect pyruvate dehydrogenase, citrate synthetase, malate dehydrogenase, glutathione reductase, and pyruvate decarboxylase.
+The exact mechanism of action is unclear.
+Furazolidone inhibits a variety of bacterial enzymes, particularly those involved in the aerobic and anaerobic degradation of glucose and pyruvate.
+This activity is believed to also affect pyruvate dehydrogenase, citrate synthase, malate dehydrogenase, glutathione reductase, and pyruvate decarboxylase.
+Toxicity Data

 Rat LD50 = 590 mg/kg